 - 6.1 The AMR is a management tool that flags up positive and negative issues and points to the need for action.
 Monitoring success in achieving the Core Strategy's objectives is in its early days and it is difficult to know the strength of some of the trends identified in the preceding section without monitoring over a longer period.
-Taking this into account it is, nonetheless, considered that there are some significant matters that have been identified and it is recommended that the following actions be taken: - The format of the AMR continues to be evolved, particularly with regard to targets and identifying actions.
-The length of time between the end of the reporting period and the production of the AMR should be reduced to make the AMR more immediate; - Priority needs to be given to addressing the 5 year land supply deficit and considering what Inward Investment/Regeneration Delivery actions can be taken to help ensure that the most significant development schemes, once permitted, are implemented; and - The cause and impacts of the increase in the number of most disadvantaged areas in the District needs to be investigated further.
+Taking this into account it is, nonetheless, considered that there are some significant matters that have been identified and it is recommended that the following actions be taken: - The format of the AMR continues to be evolved, particularly with regard to targets and identifying actions to ensure that it complimenst the District Council's State of the District Report.
+The length of time between the end of the reporting period and the production of the AMR should be reduced to make the AMR more immediate; and - Priority needs to be given to addressing the 5 year land supply deficit and considering what Inward Investment/Regeneration Delivery actions can be taken to help ensure that the most significant development schemes, once permitted, are implemented.